adamtow/cronios/documentation.md

 	- User - Lock Detection option is enabled.
 Shortcut will not run.
 	- Developer - Prompt the user to unlock device before proceeding.
 - **Notify Shortcut is enabled**
-	- Developer - Read in Cronios dictionary when your shortcut is run.
+	- Developer - The [Cronios Dictionary](#cronios-dictionary)  is sent to your shortcut as input.

 If you do not handle the first two cases, Cronios may terminate prematurely, forcing the user to have to restart Cronios.
 The ensuing sections detail how you as a developer can handle each case.

 <span id="user-interaction" class="section-header"></span>
 ## User Interaction
 Unless you inform them, your users will have no way of knowing that your shortcut has displayed a menu or alert if the Shortcuts application is in the background.
-If the user never returns to the Shortcuts application, Shortcuts may ultimately terminate both your shortcut and Cronios.
+And, if the user never returns to the Shortcuts application, iOS may ultimately terminate both your shortcut, Shortcuts and Cronios.

-You can alert the user with several methods if your shortcut requires attention:
+Here’s how you can alert the user if your shortcut requires attention:

 1. Display a banner notification.
 2. Display a banner notification with sound.